 The ING New York City Marathon is coming up soon!
-Last week, Dr. Jordan Metzl, Sports Medicine Physician, answered questions during a live chat on the ING New York City Marathon Facebook page.
+Last week, Dr. Jordan Metzl, Primary Sports Medicine Physician, answered questions during a live chat on the ING New York City Marathon Facebook page.
 As a 28-time marathon runner and nine-time Ironman finisher, Dr. Metzl combines his knowledge as an athlete and experience as a physician to treat and educate athletes of all levels.

 Q1.
 Is there any way to treat plantar fibromas?